aniiyengar/hackmit18-puzzles/README.md

-# hackmit18-puzzles
+# HackMIT Puzzles 2018

-Just so much bad code
+Just so much terrible code in here